codevonph-kevin/monitoring-cpu-usage/README.md

 vi CpuAlert.sh
 ```

-Copy paste the CpuAlert.sh files from this repo and replace your desired destination mail ID and Percentage threshold.
+Copy paste the CpuAlert.sh files from this repo and replace your desired destination mail ID (line 6) and Percentage threshold (line 3).

-**Note**: Please replace `receiver_email@ex.com` to the email you will receive email notifications In the 6 line of CpuAlert.sh

 ## Execute